Maine’s top court upholds guilty plea in 1979 cold-case infant killing

 However, in April 2018, nearly 39 years after the baby’s death, prosecutors asked a Cumberland County Superior Court judge to rule that the infant was killed and try Hagar for the crime.

 The ruling turned on the concept of corpus delicti, in which the court finds that a crime has been committed.
-The principle is meant to prevent people from confessing to crimes that they didn’t commit, although the confessions often are still admitted as evidence once the case goes to court.
+The principle is meant to prevent people from confessing to crimes they didn’t commit, although the confessions often are still admitted as evidence once the court determines a crime was committed.

 Prosecutors had determined for nearly 40 years that the infant’s death wasn’t criminal because the cause was accidental.
 But a former state medical examiner reviewed the case and told Superior Court Justice Thomas Warren last spring that she would reclassify the cause of death to smothering asphyxiation and the manner to murder.
 In addition, a former Brunswick police officer who had responded on the call in 1979 testified that he saw mucus on a pillow in the baby’s crib, but stopped investigating after the case was reassigned and he learned doctors had determined the baby died of SIDS.